-The tricky thing about how to grind coffee is that it must be ground specific to your preferred brewing method.
+The tricky thing about grinding coffee is that it must be ground specific to your preferred brewing method.

 Coarse, Medium, and Fine "grinds" are used for various brewing methods to get the best flavor possible.
 What's really tough is explaining what those grounds actually look like!
 Well, someone else has done that very well, thank goodness. (phew)